Middle Ground (The Wire): Plot

 Avon and Stringer meet for a late-night drink.
 Stringer apologizes for not dealing with Marlo Stanfield sooner.
 Avon is nostalgic about the shoplifting days of their youth, retelling a story of Stringer's failed heist of a badminton set.
 The story is illuminating to their current situation, as Stringer is driven to play what Avon calls "away games" and leave his gangster past behind.
 Avon asks Stringer to dream with him and Stringer tells him they don't need to dream because they own so much now, including real estate, that is legal.
 Stringer tells Avon that he can't drink too much since he is visiting the development site the following day.
 Avon asks what time Stringer plans to meet with the property developer (so that he can tell Mouzone where to find him).
-Stringer responds awkwardly, and the two men exchange more conversation before sharing an embrace.
-The implication is that each knows that he has been betrayed by the other.
+Stringer responds awkwardly, and the two men exchange more conversation before sharing an embrace, while each knows that he is betraying the other.